dnewbie25/easy-date-formatter/README.md

 # Accepted Input

-For all the functions, the accepted inputs will be in the following formats, following the American standard of `Year Month Day`:
+For all the functions, the accepted inputs will be in the following formats, following the American standard of `Year Month Day` or one of the following:
 - `Timestamps`, these are the number of milliseconds passed since January 1, 1970.
 For example: `14182940000`
 - `ISO 8601`, the standard way of representing dates.
 They are strings like `YYYY-MM-DDTHH:mm:ss.sssZ`, for example `2023-10-06T14:30:00.000Z`
 - `Short date` format.
 Currently supporting only US date format `MM/DD/YYYY` or `MM-DD-YYYY`